amgfernandes/Imaging_analysis/README.md

 Example of Imaging analysis of neuronal activity.
 Related to Fernandes et. al 2019

-# Question: Can we find identify functionally distinct neurons by using clustering and linear regression?
+# Question: Can we identify functionally distinct neurons by using clustering and linear regression?

 Brief description of the approach to answer the question: